 Applicants first submit an application, supporting documentation, and pay the applicable fee.
 NABP will then:

 - Verify the wholesale distributor’s and designated representative’s licenses

 - Screen the applicant against the NABP Clearinghouse for disciplinary or other actions

 - Review policies and procedures for compliance with VAWD criteria.
 (Applicants address policy and procedure deficiencies as directed by NABP).

 - Wholesale distributor’s facility is surveyed on site.
 (Applicants address survey deficiencies as directed by NABP).

-Applicants have 90 days after receiving the Policies & Procedures Guidance Checklist to submit all documentation, including electronic copies of official policies and procedures.
 A survey will not be performed until policies and procedures and all supplemental documentation, including licensing and registration, are reviewed and proven acceptable.